-Bays West comprises of areas including Rozelle Bay, White Bay and Glebe Island with the inclusion of the Rozelle Rail Yards and White Bay Power Station.
+Bays West comprises areas including Rozelle Bay, Rozelle Rail Yards, White Bay, Glebe Island and White Bay Power Station.

-This stretch of Country – both land and water – has for thousands of generations, supported an abundant and sustainable lifestyle.
+This stretch of Country – both land and water – has for thousands of generations, supported local Aboriginal people to live an abundant and sustainable lifestyle.
 Bays West has done so from its Aboriginal origins, through the industrial age, to its present-day use as a significant harbour-side precinct supporting ports and a working harbour, framed by decommissioned heritage structures and important arterial road infrastructure.

 The Bays West of the future will evolve over time into a mixed-use precinct that is an innovative and sustainable new place for living, working and recreation.

-We have prepared a draft Bays West Place Strategy to guide the transformation of Bays West into the future.
+The Bays West Place Strategy will guide the transformation of Bays West into the future.

-The draft place strategy does not seek to rezone land.
-It will guide local councils, State agencies and the private sector on land use planning for Bays West and outlines steps to ensure investment and infrastructure is aligned to anticipated growth.
+The place strategy does not rezone land.
+It sets the future vision for Bays West and outlines steps to ensure investment and infrastructure is aligned to anticipated growth.

 Register your details below to receive email updates on the Bays West Precinct.

 Page last updated: 15/11/2021